American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 Thomas A. Bartlett - American Tower Corp.

-No, I would expect, on a full-year basis, 2016 versus 2017 on a colo and amendment basis, to be up probably it's over 15% I think is what we had actually said.
+No, I would expect, on a full-year basis, 2016 versus 2017 on a colo and amendment basis, to be up probably – it's over 15%, I think, is what we had actually said.

 Walter Piecyk - BTIG LLC